papascott/TestGithubActions/testing/caddy.md

      reverse_proxy localhost:1339
    }
    ```
-## Removing iptables mapping
+## Removing iptables mapping so Caddy can redirect HTTP
-To delete an iptables rule you have to know the line number.
+To delete an iptables rule you have to know the rule number.
 You can list the nat rules with

 `sudo iptables -t nat -v -L -n --line-number`

 The output will look something like this:
 ![](https://res.cloudinary.com/papascott/image/upload/v1637840426/TujSanB1nu0Bdelbge96Lr4UlGgFO7jV6D5Jc9VX.jpg)

+The number in front of the rule is the rule number.
+To delete these two rules, we need two commands
+`sudo iptables -t nat -D OUTPUT 1`
+`sudo iptables -t nat -D OUTPUT 1`
+(changing the 1 at the end if your rule number is different).